mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 | Ask 2 different groups if they have thought about what sounds they are going to put in their game.   | Swap over some sounds in someone else’s project and see if they notice.   |
 | Find out from three groups if they are going to try any totally new ideas.  | Delete all of the code of someone else as they are editing it and see how they react.
 Then help them get it back using the Rewind function.   |

-**Motivations of the social challenges / missions**

-My motivations for introducing,

-  - result of analysis of interactions during game making,
-  - to encourage some practices ignored by solely focusing on implementing code - game maker types (mention in previous design chapter)

 NOTE - WHERE TO BRING IN BARTLE TYPES HERE?